elthorito/spanish-english-wiki/llamar.md

-2) Llamar (to call on the phone call): Is dominantly and preferably transitive but can be intransitive:
+2) Llamar (to call on the phone): Is dominantly and preferably transitive but can be intransitive:

 > «No hace mucho **LO** llamó por teléfono un tipo de voz imperiosa» (Galeano Días [Ur.
 1978]);
 > «**LO** llamó por teléfono para decirle que tenía su entera confianza» (Herrero Ocaso [Esp.
 1995]).